 Last race winner and current reigning World Champion, Max Verstappen, told reporters from the early pre-race days that he was particularly excited to be back in Australia.

-So also his teammate Sergio Perez who returns to reflect on the heated challenge with Ferrari which seems to be the main element of the show for this new Formula 1 World Championship:
+His teammate Sergio Pérez, who reflects again on the heated challenge with Ferrari, seeming to be the main element of the show for this new Formula One World Championship, declares:

 "The challenge between us and Ferrari is a close one, to say the least, and I've had a bit of bad luck in these first few races, I'm confident that won't be the case in Melbourne.
 We have a very competitive package and I'm curious to measure myself against the Albert Park circuit again, two years after our last visit.
 I did some simulator work earlier this week on the track and I think the changes should be good for the show, they will make racing fun".

-There are three practice sessions for the Grand Prix.
-The first two take place on Friday, April 8, 2022, at 1:00 p.m. and 4:00 p.m. local time.
+The first two practice sessions of the three scheduled take place on Friday, April 8, 2022, at 1:00 p.m. and 4:00 p.m. local time.
 Ferrari's Carlos Sainz Jr. sets the fastest lap in the first session ahead of teammate Charles Leclerc and Red Bull's Sergio Pérez.
 Leclerc sets the fastest lap in the second session ahead of Red Bull's Max Verstappen and Sainz.
-The third practice session takes place at 1:00 p.m. local time on April 9, in which McLaren's Lando Norris sets the fastest lap ahead of Leclerc and Pérez.
-The session is red-flagged at one point, as both Aston Martin cars crash.
-Mercedes also for this weekend seems to be experiencing the same difficulties that have been making this World Championship the least favorable of the last 10 years since the first race.
+The third practice session takes place at 1:00 p.m. local time on April 9, during which McLaren's Lando Norris sets the fastest lap ahead of Leclerc and Pérez.
+The session is red-flagged after both Aston Martin cars crash.
+Mercedes once again appears to be experiencing the same difficulties that have been making this World Championship the least favourable of the last 10 years since its opening race.
 George Russell argues:

 "We're not in a position where we want to be, there are quite a few midfield cars ahead of us and we're obviously a long way off the pace from the front.
 We need to work hard tonight and understand the limitations.
 The car actually felt alright, we're porpoising pretty bad into turn nine but I think that's something we just have to deal with for the time being.
 We believe how we set the car up was the fastest way around the track but maybe it's not, so we'll be working hard tonight to understand more.
 Driving is always cool, especially driving round a circuit like this - it's just more fun when you jump out of the car and see your name near the top of the timesheets".